Give the photographer in your life what they *really* want, not just what you hope they might like.

 Read more about Charity Water here:

-All affiliate income raised from now until the end of 2017 will be donated to Charity Water.
+All affiliate income raised from these links will be donated to Charity Water.
 All you need to do is buy via one of the Amazon links in this post, and me and Amazon will do the rest.
 It costs you nothing extra.

 Join A Year With My Camera, free, here: